 1. Astrophysics

-Astrophysics is a highly challenging science major that delves into the vast expanse of the universe.
-This field demands a strong foundation in physics and mathematics as students study celestial bodies, cosmology, and the fundamental laws that govern our universe.
-The complexity of astrophysics necessitates exceptional analytical skills and a deep passion for unraveling the mysteries of space.
+Astrophysics is a highly challenging science major that aims to unravel the mysteries of space.
+This field demands exceptional analytical skills and a strong foundation in physics and mathematics as students study celestial bodies, cosmology, and the fundamental laws that govern our universe.
+Astrophysics majors often go on to pursue careers in research, engineering, computer programming, and astronomy.

-Courses: Foundational math, Physics, Astronomy and Astrophysics, Programming Languages.
+Potential Courses: Foundational Math, Physics, Astronomy, Astrophysics, Programming Languages, Quantum Mechanics

 2. Biomedical Engineering

-Biomedical engineering presents considerable challenges as the field at the intersection of biology and engineering.
+Biomedical engineering combines two challenging fields: biology and engineering.
 Students in this major tackle the design and development of medical devices, diagnostic tools, and cutting-edge technologies to address health-related issues.
 The rigorous curriculum combines principles from biology, chemistry, and engineering, making it one of the most demanding science majors.

-Courses: Biomedical Engineering, Biology and Chemistry, Biomaterials, Biomechanics, Physiology, Medical Imaging, Biomedical Design.
+Potential Courses: Biomedical Engineering, Biology and Chemistry, Biomaterials, Biomechanics, Physiology, Medical Imaging, Biomedical Design

 Median Pay: $89,447